-Based on the results of the Loop 360 feasibility study, the first projects to move forward will be Westlake Drive/Cedar Street, Lakewood Drive/Spicewood Springs Road and RM 2222/Courtyard Drive.
+Based on the results of the Loop 360 feasibility study, the first projects to move forward will be Westlake Drive, Spicewood Springs Road, RM 2222/Courtyard Drive and Lakewood Drive.
 The City of Austin decided to include these intersections in their 2016 Mobility Bond because they were the most congested.
 Whereas the other projects in the program (RM 2244, Lost Creek Boulevard/Westbank Drive and Walsh Tarlton Lane) are also funded, improvements for those intersections are still under development.
-TxDOT continues to study the remaining intersections along Loop 360.
+TxDOT continues to study the remaining intersections along the Loop 360 corridor.